omegat-org/omegat/release/readme.txt

 (The Java executable file is the file java on Linux and java.exe on Windows.
 If Java is installed at system level, the full path need not be entered.)

-* Windows users: you can drag the files OmegaT-JRE.exe, OmegaT.exe or OmegaT.bat to the desktop or Start menu to link it from there.
+* Windows users: The install program can create shortcuts for you in the start menu, on the desktop and in the quick launch area.
+You can also manually drag the file OmegaT.exe to the start menu, the desktop or the quick launch area to link it from there.

 * Linux KDE users: you can add OmegaT to your menus as follows: